-- Expand the functionality of an existing decision support system in use within a regional HIE network for Medicaid beneficiaries to incorporate EBP and to promote medication adherence.
+- Expand the functionality of an existing decision support system in use within a regional HIE network for Medicaid beneficiaries to incorporate evidence-based EBP and to promote medication adherence.
+(Achieved)

-- Implement and evaluate the impact of two complementary interventions for medication management on adherence to EBP among Medicaid beneficiaries in ambulatory care settings through a three-arm randomized control trial.
+- Implement and evaluate the impact of two complementary interventions for medication management on adherence to EBP among Medicaid beneficiaries in ambulatory care settings through a three-arm RCT.
+(Achieved)

-Neither the reports alone nor the reports with the notices groups improved adherence to EBP compared to usual care.
+Impact and Findings: Neither the reports alone nor the reports and the notices improved adherence to EBP compared to usual care.
 No improved adherence was detected for any individual class of medication or for any individual condition.
-The group randomized to receive notices however, did have significantly increased contact with care managers, demonstrating the potential to address EBP nonadherence at the population level.
-Site visits, contextual evaluation, and user surveys suggested that the failure to improve adherence to EBP resulted from insufficient time for clinicians to be able to address medication adherence during the clinical encounter.
-Nonadherence issues might be better addressed by members of the care team outside the clinic, including pharmacists or advanced nurses trained in medication nonadherence.
+The group randomized to receive notices had significantly increased contact with care managers demonstrating the potential to address EBP non-adherence at the population level.
+Site visits, contextual evaluation, and user surveys suggested that the failure to improve adherence to EBP resulted from insufficient capacity to address medication adherence issues by clinicians in the context of the clinical encounter.
+The economic analysis found no positive or negative impact on outpatient, inpatient, or emergency department service utilization, or on costs of care.

 However, while the general sense was that the delivery of reports was not a significant burden, all groups recognized that report delivery and access would be improved if the reports were available in the information technology systems routinely used by the clinicians.
 All groups also recognized the potential value of allocating more time and personnel resources to address medication adherence issues after they were identified.
 Feedback from clinicians was generally positive regarding how the reports uncovered non-adherence and fostered discussions with patients about the importance of adhering to medications as prescribed.
 In some instances, knowledge of non-adherence influenced clinicians to not increase or change a specific medication because of apparent ineffectiveness, when the actual issue was nonadherence to the medication.